twl8n/ead_fedora/readme.txt

 4 files, however, certain tasks only require you to look at one or two files.

-For example, the Tobin collection unittitle is in "tobin_mssa.ms.1746.bpg.xml":
+For example, the Tobin collection unittitle is around line 55 in "tobin_mssa.ms.1746.bpg.xml":

 <archdesc level="collection" relatedencoding="MARC21" type="register">
   <did>
     <unittitle label="Title:">James Tobin papers</unittitle>

-The code from ead_fc.rb (approximately line 450) method collection_parse() has an Xpath query, and assigns the value to a hash key 'title':
+The Ruby script ead_fc.rb at approximately line 450 has an Xpath query corresponding to the XML elements above, and assigns the value of
+<unittitle> to a hash key 'title':

 rh['title'] = @xml.xpath("//*/#{@ns}archdesc/#{@ns}did/#{@ns}unittitle")[0].content

+Note that the Ruby method beginning with "def collection_parse(hr)" around line 430 has many Xpath queries each of which reads data from the EAD.

-The template file "generic.foxml.xml.erb" has this line in the DC metadata that references the same hash key:
+The template file "generic.foxml.xml.erb" at line 33 has the following DC metadata that references the same hash key "rh['title']":

 <dc:title><%= rh['title'] %></dc:title>